Juvenile Sexual Crimes Against a Younger Child

 Helping Juveniles in the Tampa Bay Area With Sexual Misconduct Accusations

-We understand the juvenile justice system when it comes to criminal charges against for crimes such as sexual battery, aggravated sexual battery or lewd and lascivious conduct.
+We understand the juvenile justice system when it comes to criminal charges against for crimes such as a sexual battery, aggravated sexual battery or lewd and lascivious conduct.

 We work with some of the best counselors in the greater Tampa Bay area, including the counties of Hillsborough County, Polk County, Hernando County, Sumter County, Pasco County, Pinellas County, Manatee County, and Sarasota County.